Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 Here's what five exchange chiefs are looking at now and for the future.

-California Has Ingredients To "Make The Individual Market Work"
+California Has Ingredients To 'Make The Individual Market Work'

 Peter Lee, executive director, Covered California